 Today’s consumers are active participants — they want to engage with their energy utility.
-That’s why savvy marketers are turning to video games, mobile apps and other interactive content to create one-of-a-kind experiences.
+That’s why savvy marketers are turning to video games, mobile apps and other interactive content to create one-of-a-kind experiences as part of an engaging content strategy.
 Here are some great content marketing ideas that utilities can learn from and apply to their own engagement strategies.

 Interactive content has the ability to engage customers in ways beyond what is possible in traditional marketing.
 Ever the innovator, Nike is using this technology to redefine their customer experience.
 Harnessing the power of augmented reality (AR), Nike is giving loyal fans the opportunity to purchase coveted limited-edition sneakers through their mobile app, SNKRS.
 The SNKRS Stash game gives customers exclusive access to product releases through a Pokemon Go-inspired journey.
 Mobile app users get hints to meet in certain locations around their city, and once they reach the virtual Stash Spot, they “unlock” the shoe on the app.